botmonster/jquery-bootpag/README.md

 #Example

-Page that loads dynamic number of pages.
+Page that dynamic loads number of pages.
+More examples can be found on http://botmonster.github.com/jquery-bootpag

 ```html
 <p class="content">Dynamic page content</p>